 Ultimately the change brought about by their own actions and thoughts will be the change that has the best chance of sticking.

-When you’ve been together for a while, you begin to think that you know each other.
+When you’ve been together for a while, you begin to think that you know each other inside out.
 However, we all keep learning about life and relationships every day.
 That implies that we change every single day.
-Every conversation, every thought, every act builds on previous experience.
+Every conversation, every thought, every action builds on previous experience.

 When you’ve become too annoyed with each other to have a decent conversation, you’ve lost the capacity to be curious about each other.
-As your relationship deteriorates, your impression of your partner or spouse becomes increasingly jaded, focussed on the on the negative and based on 'old' information mixed with much negativity.
+As your relationship deteriorates, your impression of your partner or spouse becomes increasingly jaded, focused only on the negatives and based on old information mixed with much displeasure.

-Therefore it might take an effort to remind yourself of all his or her positive characteristics.
+Therefore it might make an effort to remind yourself of all his or her positive characteristics.

 Now my 10 tips for repairing your relationship…